 159C.
-(1) For the purposes of proceedings in terms of section 159A, both 5 the court point and the remote point must be equipped with facilities that enable all appropriate persons-
+(1) For the purposes of proceedings in terms of section 159A, both the court point and the remote point must be equipped with facilities that 10 enable all appropriate persons-

-- (a) at the court point to see and hear a person appearing before the court or making a submission or any other appropriate person at the remote point and to follow the proceedings; and - (b) at the remote point to see and hear all appropriate persons at the court point and to follow the proceedings.

-(2) (a) In the event of-

-- (i) an interruption of an audiovisual link; - (ii) an audiovisual link being of a poor quality which, in the opinion of the court, is not in the interests of justice to continue the proceedings by way of audiovisual link; or the court must, subject to paragraph (b), direct that the matter stand down and cause the accused person to be brought physically before the court on the day in question.
-20
+- (a) at the court point to see and hear a person appearing before the court or making a submission or any other appropriate person at the remote point and to follow the proceedings; and - (b) at the remote point to see and hear all appropriate persons at the court point and to follow the proceedings. - (2) (a) In the event of- - (i) an interruption of an audiovisual link; - (ii) an audiovisual link being of a poor quality which, in the opinion of the court, is not in the interests of justice to continue the proceedings by way of audiovisual link; or - (iii) any of the facilities referred to in subsection (1) malfunctioning, the court must, subject to paragraph (b), direct that the matter stand down and cause the accused person to be brought physically before the court on the day in question.
+25